SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Pre-cache remaining assets
 Lazy-load other routes and non-critical assets

+the "render the initial route ASAP" of PRPL is basically "reduce time to first (contentful) paint" "render the initial route ASAP" can be achieved server-side by SSR/Static Generation, and client-side by stuff like async or defer (and maybe others)

 ######## P

 {{c1::&lt;link rel="preload"}} specifies that you {{c3::will need the resource very soon}}, and that it should be downloaded {{c2::asyncly}} with {{c2::high priority}}
 {{c1::&lt;link rel="preload"}} needs an {{c2::as=}}{{c3::"kind(e.g. style, script, image)"}}
+If you've specified a resource with &lt;link rel="preload", you still need to actually include it later

 ####### defer & async